Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

+As mentioned in Section~\ref{sec_over}, the 2nd homoclinic bifurcation cannot be predicted based on the theorems overviewed in Section~\ref{sec_homo_fixed}.
+The numerical simulations suggest that it consists in forming a large homoclinic loop embracing all fixed points (magenta line in Fig.~\ref{fig_2well_safe_pp}(f)), and results in the birth of a large limit cycle (turquoise line in Fig.~\ref{fig_2well_safe_pp}(h)).

+The formation of the \emph{large} homoclinic loop involves a different pair of manifolds of the saddle-focus $x^{\mathrm{max}}$, as compared to those forming the 1st small loop.
+As before, given the difficulty of making clear and easily interpretable sketches of intricately shaped manifolds of a saddle-focus, we initially illustrate the respective homoclinic loop in a two- (Fig.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(a)--(c)) and a three-dimensional (Fig.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(f)--(h)) fictional systems with saddle-nodes.
+Notations are the same as in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}, and in addition brown lines in (b)--(e) show typical phase trajectories.

+Figure~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(a)--(c) explains how the basin of a newly born attractor (large cycle) is formed thanks to the rearrangement of manifolds.
+Namely, in (a) yellow shade shows the basin of the only attractor available just before the bifurcation, i.e. of the limit cycle around an equivalent of $x_{1}^{\mathrm{min}}$ (red line, compare with Fig.~\ref{fig_2well_safe_pp}(d)--(e)).
+At the 2nd homoclinic bifurcation in (b), this basin becomes bounded.
+After the bifurcation in (c), the manifolds are rearranged to form the boundary of the new basin (non-shaded) of the large limit cycle born from the homoclinic loop (large red closed curve).

+Figure~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(f)--(h) demonstrates the same sequence of events, only in a three-dimensional system with a two-dimensional stable manifold of the saddle-node.
+This illustration is an intermediate stage before depicting manifolds of a saddle-focus in the three-dimensional space while they undergo a similar reorganisation.

-The formation of the large limit cycle involves a different pair of manifolds of the saddle-focus $x^{\mathrm{max}}$.
-Inspired by the visualisations of the finite-dimensional stable and unstable manifolds of the saddle-focus in a 3-dimensional system of ODEs in \cite{Aguirre_manifolds_Shilnikov_JCD14} in the vicinity of a small homoclinic loop, in Fig.~\ref{fig_before+at_large_SF_loop_3D_wide} we sketch the respective manifolds in centre manifold reduction in the vicinity of a {\it large} homoclinic loop of (\ref{dde_whole}), (\ref{eq_safe}).
-Panels (a)--(b) illustrate the situation just before the second (large) homoclinic loop is formed, and (c)--(d) illustrates the instant of the large loop formation.
-The picture of the manifolds here is even more complex than near the small homoclinic loop shown in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle} (right column) because of the spiralling of the stable manifold as it approaches the saddle focus from both sides.
-However, away from the saddle focus, the stable manifold is qualitatively similar to the one of a saddle-node, which we illustrate near a large orientable homoclinic loop in Fig.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle} (a)--(b), (f)--(g) for comparison.
+The respective manifolds of a saddle-focus of (\ref{dde_whole}), (\ref{eq_safe}), in the centre manifold reduction and in the vicinity of the large homoclinic loop, are sketched in Fig.~\ref{fig_before+at_large_SF_loop_3D_wide}.
+Panels (a)--(b) illustrate the situation just before the 2nd (large) homoclinic loop is formed (compare with Fig.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(f)), and (c)--(d) illustrate the instant of this large loop formation (compare with Fig.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(g)).

+The picture of the manifolds here is even more complex than near the small homoclinic loop sketched in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(n) because of the spiralling of the stable manifold as it approaches the saddle focus from \emph{both} sides.
+However, away from the saddle focus, the stable manifold is qualitatively similar to the one of a saddle-node.